 You want to mash until you reach your perfect mashed potato consistency, some people prefer chunky, some people like them creamy smooth.
 Once mashed, stir in the ricotta cheese.
 Try not to over stir, the more stirring you do the more gooey mashed potatoes become, not just this recipe, across the spectrum because potatoes have starch in them and the more your stir the more it comes out making your fluffy mashed potatoes become denser.

-Ricotta and Chive Mashed Potatoes (no boil recipe)
+Ricotta and Chive Mashed Potatoes (microwave mashed potatoes)

 - 1.5-2 lbs Russet Potatoes about 3